A little bit ago I asked y’all on the gram what you wanted to read about and a TON of you asked about finances and the best ways to save.

 I totally get that social media also plays a huge role in this (definitely affects me).
 I want the cutest new swimwear or that new skincare brand that everyone is raving about, but something I started doing was sitting back and actually thinking “do I need this?”

 And I want to point out that I’m allllll about living your life and doing what you want, but it has to be within your means to a degree.
-While I want to save right now and put it towards things that will get me closer to my end goals, if girl wants wine, I’m going to get wine.
+While I want to save right now and put it towards my end goals, if girl wants wine, I’m getting wine.

 I think this one is important.